asRot0/PolyglotTransformer/README.md

 > A multilingual Transformer-based Neural Machine Translation (NMT) system built with TensorFlow/Keras — modular, extendable, and production-ready.

----

-## 🧠 Overview

 **PolyglotTransformer** is a fully modular implementation of the Transformer architecture for sequence-to-sequence tasks, such as language translation.
 It supports language-specific notebooks and is designed for easy extensibility and experimentation.

-- ✅ Built on TensorFlow 2 & Keras
+- Built on TensorFlow 2 & Keras
-- 📦 Clean modular codebase under `models/`
+- Clean modular codebase under `models/`
-- 📘 Notebook-ready workflows for multilingual translation
+- Notebook-ready workflows for multilingual translation
-- 🌍 Supports English to Bengali, German, and more
+- Supports English to Bengali, German, and more

----

-## 📁 Folder Structure

 ```bash
 PolyglotTransformer/